Field and boundary are two terms often used by offensive and defensive coaches in football. What do the terms mean, and why are they important?

 What If The Ball Is In The Middle Of The Field?

-There may come the point in the game when the ball is located directly in the middle of the field.
-While technically, with the width of the field being 53.3 yards, there can’t be an even amount of field distributed on each side.
+There may come a point in the game when the ball is located directly in the middle of the field.
+Technically, with the width of the field being 53.3 yards, the ball will hardly ever be in the true middle of the field.
+So it will always be slightly shaded to one side.
 See our complete football field dimension guide here.

 Coaches who play their defenses based on field and boundary will typically use the adjustments if the ball is in the middle of the field: